lateminer/bitcoinj/README.md

 Donations: BTaLLZ7mc5yXBdsyKXmP8KGxNVoWKybaHX

-Note that this example app *does not use checkpointing*, so the initial chain sync will be pretty slow.
-You can make an app that starts up and does the initial sync much faster by including a checkpoints file; see the documentation for more info on this technique.
+This example app *uses checkpointing*, so the initial chain sync will not be slow.
+You cannot make an app using this library without including a checkpoints file[chain.tar.001, chain.tar.002, chain.tar.003]; see the documentation for more info on this technique.

 ### Where next?